ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 This is accomplished in RIV through use of an AK certificate with the same elements as the DevID (i.e., same manufacturer's serial number, signed by the same manufacturer's key), but containing the device's unique AK public key instead of the DevID public key.
-\[this will require an OID that says the key is known by the CA to be an Attestation key]
+\[Editor's Note: does this require an OID that says the key is known by the CA to be an Attestation key?]

 These two keys and certificates are used together: